Contour Field based Elliptical Shape Prior for the Segment Anything Model

 \section{Conclusion}

 We have presented a novel segmentation algorithm that integrates an elliptical shape prior into the variational model through the constraint of the contour field.
-Our algorithm is rooted in the primal-dual theory, guaranteeing both stability and efficiency.
-The crucial sub-problem in our algorithm is the softmax, which allows for the integration of the elliptical shape, spatial regularization, and other priors in the model.
+Our algorithm is rooted in the primal-dual theory, {showing efficiency in practical experiments}.
+The crucial sub-problem in our algorithm {admits a softmax closed-form solution}, which allows for the integration of the elliptical shape, spatial regularization, and other priors in the model.
 This introduces a fresh perspective on incorporating elliptical priors into deep learning-based SAM image segmentation methods.
 Comparative results on different types of images showcase the robust performance of the proposed model in accurately segmenting elliptical regions.

-Our method can be extended to any other deep neural network approaches for image segmentation.
-If the image segmentation dataset has an elliptical prior, our method can be used to construct an image segmentation deep network structure, ensuring that the network's output adheres to the elliptical shape prior.
+Our method can be extended to any other deep neural network approaches for image segmentation. {If the image segmentation dataset consists of elliptical shapes}, our method can be used to construct an image segmentation deep network structure, ensuring that the network's output adheres to the elliptical shape prior.